qiuxin/terraform-provider-tencentcloud/robertqiu/anti-ddos-terraform-blog-english.md

 - VM: The virtual machine is the source site of the business and the user's access destination.<br>
 - Computer/Laptop: The computer/laptop in the picture is used to represent the installation location of the Terraform platform.
 The computer/laptop uses the Terraform API to configure DDoS products, virtual machine products, and related networking and security groups. <br>

-# Environment-construction
+# Environment construction

-## Step1-Install Terraform
+## Step1 Install Terraform

 Install Terraform software on the computer.
 Installation commands for CentOS are itemized below:<br>